Vietnam.vn - Nền tảng quảng bá Việt Nam

 How many students, how many children

-In the first days back at school, the image of the teacher with crutches made Mr. Buu feel self-conscious.
-The school planned to transfer him to a librarian position to reduce the difficulty of moving around.
+On the first days back at school, the image of the teacher with crutches made Mr. Buu feel self-conscious.
+The school planned to transfer him to work as a librarian to reduce the difficulty of moving around.
 However, his passion for the job made Mr. Buu quickly put aside all his complexes and convinced the school leadership to let him continue teaching.

 "At first, the school arranged the classroom on the first floor, and students would move down to study during History class.
-At that time, I felt like it was a bother, making students change classes and wasting their time, so I tried to practice climbing the stairs," Mr. Buu recalled.
+At that time, I felt it was a hassle to make students change classes, wasting their time, so I tried to practice climbing the stairs," Mr. Buu recalled.

 Mr. Buu goes to school with an old bicycle and crutches.
 (Photo: NVCC)

-That much teaching time is also the same amount of time that Mr. Buu is absorbed in researching and accumulating knowledge to impart knowledge to many generations of students.
+That much teaching time is also the same amount of time that Mr. Buu is absorbed in researching and accumulating knowledge to pass on to many generations of students.
 According to him, knowledge contained only in textbooks is really dry, so he has always constantly innovated teaching methods.

 Understanding the hardships of Mr. Buu, many generations of students of Hung Phong Secondary School are always grateful and remember the image of the teacher limping on the podium, inspiring his students.
 A typical example is the story of Pham Ngoc Thao, a student of class 8A.

-The image of a teacher with a crutch that once made Mr. Buu feel self-conscious is now the motivation for many generations of students to strive to improve themselves.
+The image of a teacher with a crutch once made Mr. Buu feel self-conscious, but now it is the motivation for many generations of students to strive to improve.

-The day before the 2019 excellent student exam, her old illness relapsed, Thao's head hurt like a hammer, forcing her to take a day off from school.
-On the day of the exam, the pain flared up again, Thao put her head down on the table and cried.
+One day before the 2019 excellent student exam, her old illness relapsed, causing Thao's head to ache like a hammer, forcing her to take a leave of absence from school.
+On the day of the exam, the pain flared up again, and Thao put her head down on the table and sobbed.
 In that difficult moment, the female student suddenly remembered her teacher.
 As if by magic, Thao woke up, focused her thoughts, determined to do the test and then won first prize in the provincial excellent student exam in History.

-"When I was in the most difficult situation, the image of the teacher with the crutch turned into motivation, giving me extraordinary strength, to rise up and achieve miracles," Thao confided.
+"When in the most difficult situation, the image of the teacher with crutches turned into motivation, giving me extraordinary strength to rise up and achieve miracles," Thao confided.

 After 31 years on the podium, the island teacher still has a passionate heart.
 Although his personal life is full of difficulties and worries, Mr. Buu still wishes to fulfill his unfinished dreams about his career of sowing seeds of knowledge at Hung Phong Secondary School.

-For him, it is his second home, the place that opened its arms to welcome him in his most desperate moments, the place where his colleagues are willing to share and help, the place filled with love for his students.
+To him, that is his second home, the place that opened its arms to welcome him in his most desperate moments, the place where colleagues are willing to share and help, the place filled with student affection.

 "Although I am not married, I am lucky to have as many students as I have children.
 All of them have given me the strength to get up and continue to contribute," Mr. Buu said, choking up.